mosscoder/calibrate_rap/README.md

 # Calibrating RAP data with LiDAR-derived ground truth

 ## Overview
-The purpose of this work was to develop a suitable model for woody cover change at MPG Ranch, a conservation property in western Montana, USA.
+The purpose of this work was to develop a mapped time series of woody cover at MPG Ranch, a conservation property in western Montana, USA.
 My products will facilitate downstream ecological analyses, such as identificaiton of factors driving bird abundance.
-One candidate for estimating woody cover change is the Rangeland Analysis Platform (RAP; Allred et al. 2021), a machine learning model that predicts plant functional group cover, including shrubs and trees, across the contitental US at a 30m resolution from 1986 to the present.
+One candidate for estimating woody cover is the Rangeland Analysis Platform (RAP; Allred et al. 2021), a machine learning model that predicts plant functional group cover, including shrubs and trees, across the contitental US at a 30m resolution from 1986 to the present.
 While the spatial and temporal continuity of this product is robust, in practice I found that RAP predictions do not align with LiDAR ground truth at MPG Ranch.
-This repo contains the code and analyses for a process to align RAP woody cover predictions with LiDAR ground truth at MPG Ranch.
+This repo contains the code and analyses for a process to calibrate RAP woody cover predictions with LiDAR ground truth at MPG Ranch.
 I prioritized the use of publically available datasets and libraries for this task so that it may be replicated in other locations.

 ## Approach
 I gathered LiDAR-derived canopy height models (CHMs) produced by the USGS 3D Elevation Project (3DEP; Sugarbaker et al. 2014) and used these as targets for calibrating the RAP predictions.
 Predictors of LiDAR-derived woody cover included 2019 RAP data, bare earth elevation data (National Elevation Dataset, NED), and terrain derivatives.
 For model architectures I used LightGBM (Ke et al. 2017), an efficient algorithm for developing predictive models, and stacked it with a general additive model to account for the non-linearity of the relationship between uncalibrated RAP cover and LiDAR ground truth.
 For model tuning I applied a cross validation approach where hold-out folds were geographically isolated.
 To evaluate the calibrated models potential to extrapolate to other years and locations, I sourced additional LiDAR data gathered in 2020 located on the southern boundary of MPG Ranch, which served as a test set having no bearing on model design choices.
 I conducted a suite of analyses to evaluate the performance of the uncalibrated and calibrated models reported below.